cestabrooks/Shopify-Image-Repository/README.md

 ## Setup
 Create a folder such as `Image Repository` somewhere on your computer and place the `main.py` file inside of it.
-When it is run, it will create numerous folders to organize user data within its current working directory.
-Thus, it is important to place the file in a brand new folder where it is free to create its own file system.

-When `main.py` is run, it will attempt to automatically install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).
+*When it is run, it will create numerous folders to organize user data within its current working directory.
+Thus, it is important to place the file in a brand new folder where it is free to create its own file system.*

+`main.py` will attempt to automatically install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).
 If errors are encoutered, you can attempt to manually install the required [Pillow](https://python-pillow.org/) library using the following command.
 ```bash
 pip install pillow
 ```